-USB RS-232 Serial Port
+USB RS-232 / RS-485 Serial Port

 The Aprisa SR+ USB host port is predominantly used for software upgrade and diagnostic reporting.
-However, it can also be used to provide an additional RS-232 DCE serial port for customer traffic.
+However, it can also be used to provide an additional RS-232 DCE or RS-485 serial port for customer traffic.

-This is accomplished with a USB to RS-232 serial converter cable.
+This is accomplished with a USB to RS-232 / RS-485 serial converter cable.
 This plugs into the USB host port connector and can be terminated with the required customer connector.

-This additional RS-232 serial port is enabled with the SuperVisor mode setting in Serial Port Settings.
+This additional RS-232 / RS-485 serial port is enabled with the SuperVisor mode setting in Serial Port Settings.